cececlar/protected_routes_cda/README.md

 - Now that we have the database created, in the Terminal `cd server`
 - In Terminal, run `knex migrate:latest`
+- In Terminal, run `knex seed:run`

+#### Set Up Tools

+- Verify you have node installed on your computer with `node -v`
+- Visit [heroku.com](https://heroku.com) to log in to your account, or to create one if you did not do so during pre-work
+- In Terminal, verify you have the Heroku CLI installed with `heroku -v`
+- If you do not have the Heroku CLI installed on your computer, download it [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)

 #### Prepare App for Deployment